 Saline Solution: Flush Out the Mucus

-Using a saline solution is another highly effective and natural way to clear a runny nose.
-Saline nasal sprays or homemade saline solutions can help rinse away excess mucus, allergens, and irritants, allowing your nasal passages to return to normal.
+Using a saline solution is another effective and natural way to relieve a runny nose.
+Saline nasal sprays and rinses can help wash away excess mucus, allergens, and irritants while moisturizing the nasal passages.
+This may reduce congestion and help restore normal nasal function.

 Honey and Lemon: Soothing and Healing Combo